Home > Services > e-Invoice System in 2024

 Invoice Details in JSON Format

 The invoice details, as per the prescribed schema (Form GST INV-1), must be reported to IRP in JSON format.
 JSON, short for JavaScript Object Notation, serves as a universal language for seamless data exchange between systems and machines.
 ERP or accounting software will automatically generate JSON format, relieving taxpayers of any concerns.
-JSON is also the format used in the GST system for reporting all data to the GST System.
+JSON is also the format used in the GST system to report all data to the GST System.

 e-Invoice Generation Time Limit